 Metropolitan Utilities District understands times have been difficult and has taken steps to assist its customers during the coronavirus crisis.
 On March 17, 2020 disconnections of gas and water services for non-payment were deferred to ensure customers had access to life-sustaining resources.
 To further assist customers, late payment charges were suspended beginning April 13, 2020.

-As the nation slowly begins to reopen, M.U.D. is taking a slow approach in resuming disconnections and late payment charges:
+As the nation slowly begins to reopen, M.U.D. took a slow approach in resuming disconnections and late payment charges:

-- Starting with the invoices dated July 6 and after, late payment charges will recommence if they are not paid by the due date on that bill.
+- Starting with the invoices dated July 6, 2020 and after, late payment charges recommenced if they are not paid by the due date on that bill.